-Of course I am going to stop in a restaurant that calls itself Hot Dog World.
-And of course I am going to like it, even if I don’t like it all that much.
+Few Roadfood adventurers would come across a restaurant that calls itself Hot Dog World without checking it out.
 Its mission in life and attitude are admirable; and the Dixie dog is dandy and the burgers are beautiful in a mid-century American drive-in way.
-Nothing I’ve eaten is going to make me eagerly detour off the highway for another helping, but if I am in Hendersonville and the yearning for a blubbery frankfurter topped with mustard, onions, mildly spicy beef chili and sweet slaw strikes (as it often does), I know where to go.
+Nothing I’ve eaten is going to make me detour half a day for another helping, but if I am near Hendersonville and the yearning for a pale pink frankfurter topped with mustard, onions, mildly spicy beef chili and sweet, creamy slaw strikes (as it often does), I know where to go.

 Hamburgers, like Hot Dog World hot dogs, aren’t cordon bleu.
-But that’s OK, for there are times when a cheap round of beef, fully dressed and topped with cheese and loaded into a fresh sesame seed bun is just what’s needed.
-In my book, this one has all the ingenuous charm that is lacking in the corporate-created franchised versions.
+That’s OK, for there are times when a cheap round of beef, fully dressed and topped with cheese and loaded into a fresh sesame seed bun is just what’s needed.
+(Two or three loaded into the bun are better.)
+In my book, these burgers have all the ingenuous charm that is lacking in corporate-created franchised versions.

 By the way, next to Hot Dog World is Yogurt World, a serve-yourself frozen yogurt shop.